-Egg Muffins are a genuinely, healthy, filling and tasty grab-and-go breakfast that the whole family will love!
+Egg Muffins are a healthy, filling and tasty grab-and-go breakfast that the whole family will love!
 Just combine ham, cheese, and veggies, pour an egg mixture over top, bake, and serve in perfect portions.

 Pin it to your BREAKFAST BOARD to save it for later!